mbakunas/Azure-HubSpoke/README.md

 ### Resource Locks

 The last step in the deployment is to place a DoNotDelete lock on all the resource groups to which this solution deploys resources.
-Since only a [single DDOS Protection Plan is required per tenant](https://azure.microsoft.com/en-us/pricing/details/ddos-protection/), this solution can use an existing plan.

 ### Forced Naming Convention